Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 • Error 3: Failing to Front-Load the Application.
 Filing a "bare-bones" application to save time signals to USCIS that your initial eligibility is weak.

 • Error 4: Unexplained Separate Residences.
-If you live apart for legitimate career or school reasons, failing to aggressively document that reason upfront raises unnecessary fraud indicators.
+If you live apart for legitimate career or school reasons, failing to thoroughly document that reason upfront raises unnecessary fraud indicators.

 Reality: A certificate only proves legal validity.
 You must still prove the intent of the marriage through financial and cohabitation evidence.